crichards17/Rust_Compressor/README.md

 This library consists of three components:

-1. A Rust crate containing the core allocator logic and data structures, as well as the full API surface
+1. A Rust crate (`distributed-id-allocator`) containing the core allocator logic and data structures, as well as the full API surface
-2. A Rust crate which adapts the core allocator API into a form optimized for interop between JavaScript and WebAssembly (via WASM Bindgen)
+2. A Rust crate (`wasm-id-allocator`) which adapts the core allocator API into a form optimized for interop between JavaScript and WebAssembly (via WASM Bindgen)
-3. A TypeScript package which adapts the WASM API into an idiomatic and type-safe TypeScript API, with key interop performance optimizations
+3. A TypeScript package (`typescript-id-allocator`) which adapts the WASM API into an idiomatic and type-safe TypeScript API, with key interop performance optimizations

 This version of the allocator is a rewrite of a [prior version in the Microsoft Fluid Framework](https://github.com/microsoft/FluidFramework/blob/6e70f90092f41c65f6f0b55c6dcb627026d6e06e/packages/dds/tree/src/id-compressor/idCompressor.ts), which was implemented fully in TypeScript.
 This effort aimed to move the core allocator from TypeScript to Rust for increased low-level control and leveraging of zero cost abstraction.